flosse/scaleApp/README.txt

   2. open your browser and navigate to http://localhost:4224/
   3. click on "Capture This Browser"
   4. run the tests by executing runTests.sh

+## Licence

+scaleApp is licensed under the MIT license.
+For more information have a look at LICENCE.txt.